Kayri Havens, Ph.D.

 Websites:

-Budburst- Budburst is a national citizen-science campaign to collect plant phenology data.
+Budburst: Budburst is a national citizen-science campaign to collect plant phenology data.
 Phenology (the timing of natural events such as first flower, bud burst, leaf color change) is related to the climate.
-Phenological observations have been used for centuries by farmers to maximize crop production, nature lovers to anticipate optimal wildflower viewing conditions, and by many of us to prepare for seasonal allergies.
+Phenological observations have been used for centuries by farmers to maximize crop production, by nature lovers to anticipate optimal wildflower viewing conditions, and by many of us to prepare for seasonal allergies.
 Today, this well-established science is also used by scientists to track the effect of global warming and climate change on organisms and to make predictions about the future health of the environment.
 By tracking changes in the timing of these phenological events, scientists are able to better understand how our environment is changing.

-Seeds of Success -The Chicago Botanic Garden is a member of the U.S. national seed banking program called Seeds of Success (SOS).
+Seeds of Success: The Chicago Botanic Garden is a member of the U.S. national seed banking program called Seeds of Success (SOS).
 SOS is actively collecting seeds of native plant species to use for restoration and to store for future needs.

-Botanic Gardens Conservation International (BGCI)- Both BGCI and its U.S. program, BGCI-US, are networks of botanic gardens dedicated to the conservation of threatened plants, the continued existence of which are intrinsically linked to global issues including poverty, human well-being, and climate change.
+Botanic Gardens Conservation International (BGCI): Both BGCI and its U.S. program, BGCI-US, are networks of botanic gardens dedicated to the conservation of threatened plants, the continued existence of which are intrinsically linked to global issues including poverty, human well-being, and climate change.

 www.bgci.org/